rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Moving Around

-After you return to normal mode, you can move around using these keys:
+After you return to normal mode, you can move around by using these keys:

 - `h` and `left`
 - `j` and `down`